The Health First Roadmap is intended to provide specific guidance to cleaning product companies on chemical screening and safety.

 This section focuses on the corporate policies companies use to manage chemicals across all their brands, including goals for reducing chemicals of high concern, and whether progress has been made towards the meeting goals established in the policy.

 Company has a stated chemicals policy with goals for reducing chemicals of high concern and/or increasing the use of safer chemicals.
 Measuring a company’s use of chemicals of high concern in products and progress towards using safer alternatives.
 This includes participating in the Chemical Footprint Project (CFP) survey, and making the information public.

 Company has made progress on reducing or eliminating chemicals of high concern in products.

-This section encompasses specific approaches, methods and criteria for evaluating chemicals, determining chemicals of high concern to reduce or eliminate, and assessing alternatives to avoid regrettable substitution.
+This section encompasses specific approaches, methods and criteria for evaluating chemicals, determining chemicals of high concern to reduce or eliminate, taking action on those chemicals and assessing alternatives to avoid regrettable substitution.

 When replacing a chemical with an alternative, company has a commitment to and process for assessing alternatives to identify safer substitutes and avoid regrettable substitution.

 Also addresses the criteria by which enough reports of adverse reactions from product users prompt additional action, including reformulation, redesign, and product discontinuation.

 Standards and practices company uses to ensure that commitment to chemical and product safety incorporates fragrance chemicals, whether the company is a formulator or contracts with external fragrance suppliers.